kartikraut98/Article-summarizer/README.md

 A user-friendly summarizer designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

+## Description:
+This Python script builds a Streamlit web application called "Article Summarizer."
+It allows users to input up to three news article URLs via a sidebar.
+Upon clicking "Process URLs," the script retrieves and processes the content of these URLs using the UnstructuredURLLoader, splitting the text into smaller chunks for better analysis.
+It then generates embeddings using OpenAI's API and stores them in a FAISS vector index, which is saved as a pickle file for later use.
+Users can input queries, and the tool retrieves relevant answers along with their sources by loading the saved FAISS index and leveraging a retrieval-based question-answering chain powered by OpenAI's language model.

 ## Features
 Load URLs or upload text files containing URLs to fetch article content.<br>
 Process article content through LangChain's UnstructuredURL Loader.<br>